Virtual Mailbox 101

 2. Anytime Mailbox — Best for Canadian city coverage outside the major metros

-Win: Anytime Mailbox has the broadest Canadian footprint on this list — roughly 30+ cities through a partner network.
+Win: Anytime Mailbox has the broadest Canadian footprint on this list — a broad set of cities through a partner network.
 Toronto, Vancouver, Montreal, Calgary, Edmonton, Ottawa, Mississauga, plus many smaller cities.
-The mobile and web app is mature and well-rated.
+The mobile and web app is generally regarded as mature.
 If you need a city that nobody else covers, Anytime is usually the answer.

 Honest weakness: You are not buying a service — you are buying access to a specific local operator using shared software.
 The Toronto location and the Vancouver location are run by different people with different scanning turnaround, different pricing, and different reliability.
 Quality varies more than the brand wants you to think.
 Some partner addresses use proper Canada Post unit format; others use PMB-style suite numbering that the Ontario or BC business registry can reject as a registered office.